 Leopard Beta Performance (June 2007)

 Last week MacRumors posted a first-hand report of the latest Leopard beta.
-The report, which covered what was new and improved with the latest Leopard beta, also included a link to the Geekbench Result Browser; someone benchmarked a Mac Pro running Leopard using Geekbench 2.
+The report, which covered what was new and improved with the latest Leopard beta, also included a link to the Geekbench Browser; someone benchmarked a Mac Pro running Leopard using Geekbench 2.

 I thought it’d be interesting to compare the Leopard Geekbench result against a Tiger Geekbench result from a similarly-configured Mac Pro to see if there are any performance improvements in Leopard.